evidence-dev/evidence/sites/docs/pages/deployment/cloudflare-pages/index.md

     image: /img/deployment/deploy-cloudflare-pages.png
 ---

 Cloudflare is a popular CDN and DNS provider that also offers a static site hosting service called [Cloudflare Pages](https://pages.cloudflare.com/).
+Cloudflare Pages can be used to deploy Evidence from a Git repository.

 ## Prerequisites